Rhodes Guide: Top Monuments, Archaeological & Historical Sites

 Mandraki Harbour - Discover Rhodes’ Legendary Port

 Mandraki Harbour, located on the eastern coast of Rhodes, near the New Town, stands as a historic port that captivates visitors with its enduring charm.
 Serving as a gateway to the island's rich past, Mandraki is enveloped in an atmosphere that echoes the whispers of history.
-Its close proximity to the modern amenities of the New Town juxtaposes the ancient with the contemporary, making it a unique point of interest.
-This port not only offers a glimpse into the historical narrative of Rhodes but also serves as a testament to the island's long-standing connection with the sea.

-Medieval Clock Tower – A Timeless Landmark in Rhodes Old Town
+Medieval Clock Tower - A timeless landmark in Rhodes Old Town

 The Clock Tower (Roloi) is the highest point of the Old Town of Rhodes.
 However, at first glance, it is hardly noticeable at all.
 The best time to visit it is after dusk, as its illumination turns it into an even more impressive sight.